nwisbeta/github.io/pages/ontoserver_valueset/ontoserver_valueset_landing_page.md

 You can use value sets to limit the permitted values for elements, or specify values in a pick list on a user interface.

+`ValueSet` has 12 search parameters as well as the common parameters that apply to all resources.

 Value sets containing only SNOMED CT components may be represented as SNOMED CT reference sets.

 The FHIR website provides [detailed documentation about the ValueSet resource](https://www.hl7.org/fhir/STU3/valueset.html).